Transcendence: Sacred Music for Chorus and Organ

 This spring, CANW reprises the revised version of this concert-length oratorio for choir with vocal soloists and chamber orchestra composed by CANW’s 2016-17 Composer-in-Residence, John Muehleisen.

-But Who Shall Return Us Our Children: A Kipling Passion commemorates the centennial of World War I by focusing on the historical account of Lieutenant John Kipling’s 1918 death at the Battle of Loos, and its impact on his famous parents, Rudyard and Carrie Kipling.
+This work commemorates the centennial of World War I by focusing on the historical account of Lieutenant John Kipling’s 1918 death at the Battle of Loos, and its impact on his famous parents, Rudyard and Carrie Kipling.
 The narrative touches on a number of issues relevant to our own time, and places special focus on the challenges faced by warriors and their families.

-Featuring nationally renowned soloists Charles Robert Stephens (bass) as Rudyard Kipling, Kim Giordano (soprano) as his wife Carrie, and Eric Neuville (tenor) as their son John, Muehleisen uses the passion form to explore how we might find healing in the face of unspeakable tragedy.
+Featuring nationally renowned soloists Charles Robert Stephens (bass) as Rudyard Kipling, Kimberly Giordano (soprano) as his wife Carrie, and Eric Neuville (tenor) as their son John, Muehleisen uses the passion form to explore how we might find healing in the face of unspeakable tragedy.
 In so doing, the work seeks to honor and bring voice to the often-silent suffering of not only our veterans, but also of their families.

 The Moment of Poetry: A festival of Music and Verse

 Church hymns, love songs, the lullabies we sing to our children: each of these are artistic expressions inspired by, and based on, poetry.
 But poetry’s impact isn’t just limited to the arts.
 Today, many different individuals and groups are using poetry to aid organizational and community development efforts.
 To explore the different ways poetry is making itself present in our modern society, we’re complementing our usual end of season performances with a day-long series of TED-style talks.
 Each will showcase how different communities and organizations are using poetry and music to deepen their mission impact, aid healing and improve working relationships.